Blog

 1. Emotional Signs

-• Excessive Worry: Constant fear about school, friends, or future events.
+• Worry: A severe fearfulness regarding school, friends, or upcoming events.

-• Clinginess: Needing extra reassurance from parents or teachers.
+• Clinginess: An overwhelming need of comfort and reassurance from parents or teachers.

 2. Behavioral Signs

-• Avoidance: Refusing to go to school or participate in activities.
+• Avoidance: total refusal to go to school or do any related activities.

 4. Academic & Social Signs